DTZsuzsi/Talee/README.md

 ![Website Event Screenshot](pictures/ScreenshotEvents.png)

-If you click to any box, you can see the details, you can edit and invite friends here too.
+If you click on any box, you can see the details, you can edit and invite friends here too.